rsdoiel/antenna/archives/2025/science_and_technology_2025.03.md

 ---

 ## A Man Found a Mysterious Statue in a Trash Bag on the Street.
-It Turned Out to Be a 2,000-Year Old Greek Artifact
+It Turned Out to Be a 2,000-Year-Old Greek Artifact

 date: 2025-01-24, from: Smithsonian Magazine